LanfiutiBaldi/SkellamProject/README.md

 - *Adult-Ages 1971-2000.Rdata*;
 - *Adult-Ages 1981-2000.Rdata*;

-**Other Result folder**: it contains useful HMTL files to visualize several results:
-(if you want to see it as HTML, you need to download the files.
-Alternative, open the PDF version of them)
+**Other Result folder**: it contains useful HMTL files to visualize several results (if you want to see it as HTML, you need to download the files.
+Alternative, open the PDF version of them):
 - Age-Period Effects.HTML
 - All-Ages Results.HTML
 - Adult-Ages Results.HTML